gate/gateapi-go/docs/FuturesApi.md

 Set position mode

-The prerequisite for changing mode is that there are no open positions and no open orders
+The prerequisite for changing mode is that all positions have no holdings and no pending orders

 ### Required Parameters